 3. Stanford University

 Stanford University already has many maker spaces across campus, which vary in size from small rooms to giant facilities.
 But the college also encourages students to suggest new places to start a maker space.
-Each of the current maker spaces has its own specialty, with some being stocked with machine metal tools and others being being more suited to laser cutting and so much more.
+Each of the current maker spaces has its own specialty, with some being stocked with machine metal tools and others being more suited to laser cutting and so much more.
 What’s even better is that most of the maker spaces at Stanford University have generous opening hours.
 Some, such as Lab64, are open 24 hours, seven days a week.
 EdSurge and American Society for Engineering Education both cite Stanford University’s maker spaces.

 2. University of Washington

 The main maker space at University of Washington, W Comotion, boasts that it has “more tools than we know what to do with.”
 The great thing about this is that students are able to borrow many of the tools to work with outside of the maker space, if they so wish.
 Not many college maker spaces have enough resources to do this.
 And the staff members at W Comotion are experts in guiding students on intellectual property, protection, licensing and many other aspects of running a startup.
 The maker space also provides funding and networking opportunities to ensure that projects are successful.
 Therefore, it isn’t surprising that the maker space has launched hundreds of startups.
 Both Campus Technology and American Society for Engineering Education praise University of Washington’s maker spaces.